-NOTICE OF ORDINANCE NO: 2011-02 PREVAILING WAGE RATES
+NOTICE OF ORDINANCE NO: 2012-01 PREVAILING WAGE RATES

-TAKE NOTICE that the Tri-Township Park District of Madison County, Illinois pursuant to "An Any regulating wages of laborers, mechanics and other workers employed in any public works by the State, county, city or any public body or any political subdivision or by anyone under contract for public works," approved July 13, 2011, as amended, has determined on, and as effective from July 13, 2011, that the general prevailing rate of wages in this locality for laborers, mechanics, and other workers engaged in the construction of public works coming under the jurisdiction of the Tri-Township Park District is the same as determined by the Department of Labor of the State of Illinois for Madison County as of July, continuous.
-A copy of the full Ordinance and the Department of Labor determination is available for inspection by any intere4sted party in the main office of the Tri-Township Park District, 409 Collinsville Road, Troy, IL, and to any employer; association of employees and person of employee or association of employees who have filed, or file their names and addresses, requesting copies of the same.
+TAKE NOTICE that the Tri-Township Park District of Madison County, Illinois pursuant to "An Any regulating wages of laborers, mechanics and other workers employed in any public works by the State, county, city or any public body or any political subdivision or by anyone under contract for public works," approved March 14, 2012, as amended, has determined on, and as effective from March 14, 2012, that the general prevailing rate of wages in this locality for laborers, mechanics, and other workers engaged in the construction of public works coming under the jurisdiction of the Tri-Township Park District is the same as determined by the Department of Labor of the State of Illinois for Madison County as of July, continuous.
+A copy of the full Ordinance and the Department of Labor determination is available for inspection by any interested party in the main office of the Tri-Township Park District, 409 Collinsville Road, Troy, IL, and to any employer; association of employees who have filed, or file their names and addresses, requesting copies of the same.